tkatyarmal/di-workshop-01-intro-to-p5/README.md

 ```

 **What does createCanvas do?**
+      creates a drawing canvas
 **What happens if you change the numbers?**
+      changes the size of the canvas
 **What numbers are allowed/what numbers have an effect?**
+      both integers and decimals seem to work
 **What happens if you add/remove a number?**
+      requires minimum of 2 numbers.
+Extra numbers don't have an effect

 **Can you guess what the `function setup() {` part does?
 What happens if you
 change the name of setup?**